barbozadev/OpenJDK11.0.8_7-with-OpenJFX11.0.8_2-BUNDLE/README.md

 >Initial source of OpenJFX11: https://hg.openjdk.java.net/openjfx/11-dev/rt/

->  As OpenJDK11 no longer includes OpenJFX, I have come to need to create a BUNDLE OF OpenJDK11.0.8_7 with OpenJFX11.0.8_2, for those who want to have OpenJfx installed in OpenJDK itself.
+>  As OpenJDK11 no longer includes OpenJFX, I have come to need to create a BUNDLE OF OpenJDK11.0.8_7 with OpenJFX11.0.8_2, for those who want to have OpenJFX installed in OpenJDK itself.

 ## Quick Build